jakobkroeker/infiniteTests.M2/README.md

 The test routine should in case of a detected bug write to a logfile (filename is stored by external script in variable 'logfile' ) and exit Macaulay2.

-"The test routine should be loaded in the tests template file
+"The test config file should load the Macaulay2 file with the test routine

-Now call './bin/infiniteTest.sh'  with appropriate parameters:
+Now call `./bin/infiniteTest.sh`  with appropriate parameters:
 ```
 $1 = M2 binary
 $2 = test config file